-The Company's current liabilities exceeded current assets by \$121,242 thousand and \$58,528 thousand on December 31, 2021 and 2020, respectively.
-However, in consideration of the Company's overall cash flow and financial investment operations, the consolidated current assets exceeded consolidated current liabilities on December 31, 2021 and 2020, so there was no liquidity risk from an overall perspective.
+The Company's current liabilities exceeded current assets by \$121,242 thousand on December 31, 2021.
+However, in consideration of the Company's overall cash flow and financial investment operations, the consolidated current assets exceeded consolidated current liabilities on December 31, 2021, so there was no liquidity risk from an overall perspective.